-1. Denying Assistance to Domestic Violence, Dating Violence, Sexual Assault or Stalking Victims qualified.
+1. Denying Assistance to Domestic Violence, Dating Violence, Sexual Assault or Stalking Victims

+No applicant to RRHA's Public Housing Program who has been a victim of domestic violence, dating violence, sexual assault, or stalking shall be denied admission into the program because of such status, if they are otherwise qualified.
 If an individual who is otherwise qualified for admission into the program has a personal history which contains adverse factors that result directly from such domestic violence, dating violence, sexual assault, or stalking (for example, an adverse credit history or criminal record), the individual will be admitted into the program irrespective of such adverse factors.